stackforge/openstack-sdk-php/README.md

 With full stream wrapper support, you can use built-in PHP functions like `file_get_contents()`, `fopen()`, and `stat()` for reading and writing files into object storage.

-#### CDN

-With CDN service enabled, objects in Object Storage can be pushed onto the HP Cloud edge server network.

-With this library, manage CDN integration for object storage containers, and manage individual objects.
-The library allows you to fetch cached objects either from object storage or from the CDN cache.

 #### Autoloading